Raja Choudhury

 Raja Choudhury (born Ranjit Choudhury, 11 June 1964) is a National Film Award (India) winning documentary film maker, architect, public speaker, spiritual teacher on The Shift Network, and designer of multimedia installations and events and Web sites, some of which have received Webby Awards.
 He produces international documentary films on Indian wisdom, history and consciousness.
-Films he has made include Spirituality in the Modern World, I Believe:Universal Values for a Global Society, The Modern Mystic, The Quantum Indians, Yoga: Aligning to the Source and most recently India's official global film celebrating the International Day of Yoga entitled Yoga Harmony with Nature which was released on 21 June 2015.
-He is currently producing a new film with WTTW Chicago PBS called America's First Guru on Swami Vivekananda and the arrival of Yoga and Hinduism into the popular American conversation in 1893.
-Raja is on the faculty of The Shift Network online teaching subjects on Indian Wisdom.
+Films he has made include Spirituality in the Modern World, I Believe: Universal Values for a Global Society, The Modern Mystic, The Quantum Indians, Yoga: Aligning to the Source, and most recently India's official global film celebrating the International Day of Yoga entitled Yoga Harmony with Nature which was released on 21 June 2015.
+His most recent film with WTTW Chicago PBS, called America's First Guru on Swami Vivekananda and the arrival of Yoga and Hinduism into the popular American conversation in 1893, aired on Public Television and PBS from May 2024 and was watched by over 200,000 people.
+Raja is on the faculty of The Shift Network online, teaching subjects on Indian Wisdom.
 Raja is also a teacher at A Thousand Suns Academy teaching advanced programs and workshops in Indian wisdom and meditation.

 Early life

 Raja Choudhury was born in Ibadan, Nigeria to Indian parents Sukumar and Manjusri Choudhury on 11 June 1964.
 His father was a UN expert on deputation to the WHO from India.
 He grew up in Nigeria and then Freetown, Sierra Leone where he attended the Sierra Leone Grammar School.
 At 16 he moved to Canada and studied at the University of Waterloo.
-He went on to study Architecture at the AA School of Architecture in 1984 in London, UK where he graduated in 1992.
+He went on to study architecture at the AA School of Architecture in 1984 in London, UK where he graduated in 1992.
 At the AA he started the Computer Graphics Unit before graduating bringing CAD and 3D modelling to the school for the first time.
 At the AA he studied with architects Ron Herron and Ranulph Glanville and cybernetics expert Gordon Pask.